-On holiday in Kuta, you can find anything from Japanese sushi to Wiener schnitzel, pizza to paella, and enchiladas to espedata.
-Sometimes the taste is not quite original because these international favourites have been adapted to suit local tastes and ingredients.
+On holiday in Kuta, you can find anything from Japanese sushi to Wiener schnitzel, pizza to paella, and enchiladas to burgers.
+Sometimes the taste is not quite as expected because these international favourites have been adapted to suit local tastes and ingredients.
 If you want to play it safe stick to McDonald's or Pizza Hut!
-Kedin's Cafe is the place to go to sample local Indonesian cuisine though, and Mojo's Flying Burritos offers California-style Mexican food and margaritas by the pitcher.
-Some visitors like to brave the rather primitive little roadside foodstalls, 'Warungs', to sample local cuisine like Bakso soup, or pick a 'padang', which is a 24-hour diner displaying a dozen or so different dishes in a glass box at the door where you can sample them all for just a few US dollars.
-Be warned that wherever you dine, wine (and beer) is very expensive; try locally produced versions which are better value than the familiar imports often enjoyed by tourists.
+On the other hand, travellers yearning for more authentic local food can brave the rather primitive little roadside food stalls, warungs, to sample local cuisine like Bakso soup, or pick a padang, which is a 24-hour diner displaying a dozen or so different dishes in a glass box at the door where you can sample them all for just a few US dollars.
+Be warned that wherever you dine wine and beer is very expensive; try locally produced versions which are better value than the familiar imports often enjoyed by tourists.

 Whatever your choice for after-dark entertainment you will find it in Kuta, which is the main party district of Bali.
 Evenings usually start with witnessing spectacular sunsets over cocktails, progress through a leisurely dinner and then around midnight the partying starts, either with a pub crawl, club rave, a rhythmic Balinese dance show or a Wayang Kulit shadow puppet performance.
 Cafés, pubs and discos line the streets of Kuta, but nothing gets going very early, with the serious party venues often only starting to peak at about 2am.
 There are also often special events, like beach full moon parties, or body-painting parties, which are announced by way of flyers handed out around town.